Refried Beans – Frijoles Refritos

-Traditional ‘refried beans’ are cooked slowly for hours.
+Refried beans are normally cooked slowly for several hours.

 1-2 tbsp sunflower oil